-“Lifestyle changes and weight loss are cornerstones of OSA therapy,” stated by researchers in a study about diet, exercise, and managing sleep apnea.
+“Lifestyle changes and weight loss are cornerstones of OSA therapy,” stated researchers in a study about diet, exercise, and managing sleep apnea.
 In many medical complications, obesity is one of the key contributors.
-If this is the case, doctors will generally recommend consistent exercise and a well-balanced diet.
+If this is the case, doctors will generally recommend regular exercise and a well-balanced diet.

 This is the same case when treating sleep apnea.
 Making lifestyle changes such as following a meal plan, like the Mediterranean diet, and exercising are two easy ways you can lose weight and reduce your sleep apnea symptoms.
 The Mediterranean diet is also great for the heart and consists of all the foods we enjoy.

-When finding a meal plan to stick with, it’s important to still eat in a healthy way that you enjoy and won’t give up on.
-Majority of people who begin a diet will often stop and return to their old eating habits because they feel like they’re almost forcing themselves to eat nutritious foods.
+When finding a meal plan to stick with, it’s important to eat in a healthy way that you enjoy and won’t give up on.
+The majority of people who begin a diet will often stop and return to their old eating habits because they feel like they’re forcing themselves to eat nutritious foods.

 Instead, you can simply monitor the things you eat, reduce your caloric intake, and keep up with your regular exercise routines.
 This will ensure you’re focusing on a healthy diet most suitable for you and you’ll soon notice you’ve achieved your goals.

 Can sleep apnea cause weight gain?